nashbio/policies/source/sections/08-auditing_policy.md

 ## 8.7 Workforce Training, Education, Awareness and Responsibilities

 1. NashBio workforce members are provided training, education, and awareness on safeguarding the privacy and security of business and ePHI.
 NashBio's commitment to auditing access and activity of the information applications, systems, and networks is communicated through new employee orientation, ongoing training opportunities and events, and applicable policies.
 NashBio workforce members are made aware of responsibilities with regard to privacy and security of information as well as applicable sanctions/corrective disciplinary actions should the auditing process detect a workforce member's failure to comply with organizational policies.
-2. NashBio Customers are provided with necessary information to understand NashBio auditing capabilities, and PaaS Customers can choose the level of logging and auditing that NashBio will implement on their behalf.

 ## 8.8 External Audits of Information Access and Activity